 Tell that person what you are willing to invest in the relationship.
 Tell them you know you need to be the one doing the work because they are donating their time and expertise.
 The University of Nebraska says being prepared is a mentee responsibility, including always bringing a written agenda to meetings with your mentor.
 Acknowledge that meetings are your responsibility, as are the topics, the questions, and the status reporting.
 As a mentee, determine what you will make sure your mentor gets out of the relationship that makes investing heavily in you worthwhile.

 I’ve been asked to mentor many people.

-I want to get an idea of how much thought they’ve given this, so I ask them what they want from me.
-I follow it up with asking them what they will do to get those things, because I want to determine how much time they’ve spent thinking about their responsibilities.
+To get an idea of how much thought they’ve given this, I ask them what they want from me and what they will do to get it.
 Few arrive with fully-formed replies, so I suggest they:

 - Answer those questions.